kass173/Project-4/README.md

 documented at slightly higher to 75.6% this is within the Python script itself.

 Overall model performance is printed or displayed at the end of the script as mentioned is at 75.6% post the model optimisation process.

+Within the two-target folder is our final optimised model and analysis which contains an accuracy of 89.2%.

 ##  Tableau & Visualisations